dkalintsev/Pulse-vTM-CloudFormation/README.md

 ### vTM EC2 instance and Cluster management

 This template manages vTM EC2 instances through an AWS Auto Scaling Group (ASG).
-This ASG is configured with default settings of `MinSize`, `MaxSize`, and `DesiredCapacity` all set to `2`.
+This ASG is configured with default settings of `MinSize`, `MaxSize`, and `DesiredCapacity` all set to the value of Parameter `vTMQty`, with the default of `2`.

 At present, ASG **is not** configured to receive signals from CloudWatch that could change the size of the ASG based on the vTM EC2 instances' resource utilisation.
 If ASG configuration is adjusted by hand, the ASG/vTM setup will accommodate the change by expanding or shrinking the vTM cluster accordingly.
 It is also capable of recovering from a complete loss of all vTM instances in the cluster.